SSHSRN/MARKDOWN/basics.md

 Block quotes can contain other Markdown elements, such as italics, images, or links.

 >This is a BlockQuote having link to [google](https://www.google.com)!

+## Lists

+There are two types of lists: unordered and ordered. <br>
+To create an unordered list, preface each item in the list with an asterisk ( * ). <br>
+Each list item also gets its own line.

+* List-item1
+* List-item2
+* List-item3
+* List-item4
+* List-item5

+An ordered list is prefaced with numbers, instead of asterisks.

+1. List-item1
+2. List-item2
+3. List-item3
+4. List-item4
+5. List-item5

+To nest one list within another, the Markdown syntax is exactly the same.
+Just indent each asterisk one space more than the preceding item.

+* Animals
+    * Herbivores
+        * Deer
+        * Elephant
+    * Carnivores
+        * Lion
+        * Tiger